opentap/opentap/doc/Developer Guide/Getting Started in Visual Studio/Readme.md

 ## Offline Development

-In order to develop OpenTAP plugins using the NuGet package in an offline environment, there are some manual steps:
+It is possible to develop plugins in an offline development.
+If you compile your project once, all online resources will be cached locally so subsequent builds will not require internet access.
+If you cannot bring your development machine online even once, you can perform the following steps:

 1. Install Dotnet 6 SDK
 2. Create a directory for local NuGet packages.
 Let's call it `\path\to\nuget\source`